Pakistan to send cricket team to India for World Cup

 The neighbouring countries, who share fraught relations, have played each other only in multi-team events at neutral venues over the last decade.

-Earlier, Pakistan cricket team had said they would require government permission to travel to India for the World Cup though the ICC is hopeful of their participation
+Earlier, Pakistan cricket team had said they would require government permission to travel to India for the World Cup though the ICC was hopeful of their participation.

+"Pakistan has consistently maintained that sports should not be mixed with politics....Pakistan believes that the state of bilateral relations with India should not stand in the way of fulfilling its international sports-related obligations," the foreign office statement said of its decision to take part in the World Cup in October and November.

+India has ruled out travelling to Pakistan for the Asia Cup, which is scheduled to begin on August 31.

 The Argentinian was sentenced in July 2021 for threats and harassment of his former partners